The Atomic Cafe: Synopsis

 The film covers the beginnings of the era of nuclear warfare, created from a broad range of archival material from the 1940s, 1950s and early 1960s including newsreel clips, television news footage, U.S. government-produced films (including military training films), advertisements, television and radio programs.
 News footage reflected the prevailing understanding of the media and public.
+The film covers both the impact of the atomic bomb on popular culture and daily life, as well as documents the military's increasing fascination with carrying out more and more dangerous tests.
+The film opens with footage of the Trinity Test and concludes with a montage of stock footage simulating a nuclear attack on the United States.

-Though the topic of atomic holocaust is a grave matter, much of the humor derives from the modern audience's reaction to the old training films, such as the Duck and Cover film shown in schools.
-A quote to illustrate what can be perceived as black humor, culled from the movie: "Viewed from a safe distance, the atomic bomb is one of the most beautiful sights ever seen by man," a U.S. Army training film declares.
+Though the topic of atomic holocaust is a grave matter, much of the humor derives from the modern audience's reaction to old training films, such as the Duck and Cover film shown in schools.
+Another sequence involves footage of US Army training maneuvers in which soldiers are instructed to walk into a mushroom cloud as part of an exercise to study how efficiently the armed forces could kill the survivors of a nuclear bomb strike if Soviet Soldiers ever made it to US soil; prior to the beginning of the exercise, the soldiers are informed, "Viewed from a safe distance, the atomic bomb is one of the most beautiful sights ever seen by man."